narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 much more challenging.
 I don't think anyone in crypto is actually verifying databases, file systems, networking, or caches.

+That said, any formal verification is certainly a good idea!
+There is a lot of value to formally verifying components, even if you can't formally verify _everything_.
+But it's important to remember it's not a panacea.

-**Federation is security theater?** There could have been 10,000 or 100,000 functionaries in the federation and it wouldn't have helped security, at least not in a meaningful way.
+**Federation is security theater?** There could have been 10,000 or 100,000 functionaries in the federation and it wouldn't have helped security in this case, at least not in a meaningful way.
 I'm being a little loose with this; apparently different nodes were running slightly different versions of Elements (some were fixed?) and so [Liquid actually forked on the block containing the inflation transaction](https://x.com/wiz/status/2096706364206887049).
 But clearly overall security is not linear in the number in the federation!